akeneo/pim-helpcenter/content/updates/2021-05/1-Dashboard-revamp.md

 ![New dashboard screen](../img/revamped-dashboard-screen.png)

-Note that the `Projects widget is only available for our Entreprise customers.
+Note that the `Projects` widget is only available for our Enterprise customers.

 ::: more
 [What is the Activity dashboard?](../articles/discover-the-dashboard.html)